Can I Ship a Pet with UPS or USPS? Complete Guide to Pet Shipping Alternatives

 3. Food on the road — for you and your pet!

-5. If it’s an overnight trip, paying for pet-friendly lodging
+5. If it’s an overnight trip, pay for pet-friendly lodging

 Option 4: Traditional Transport Service

-If you don’t want to drive your pet by yourself, and don’t want the uncertainty or cost of air travel, there are traditional pet transportation companies.
-In fact, there are dozens across the United States.
+If you don’t want to drive your pet by yourself and don’t want the uncertainty or cost of air travel, there are traditional pet transportation companies.
+Over 50 pet transportation companies operate across the United States.

-One downside of using a traditional service is that getting quotes can be very time consuming.
-Typically you’ll need to call them or fill out an online form and then you’ll receive quotes anywhere between a few hours or a few days.
-Then, if you want to get multiple quotes to compare, you must lather, rinse and repeat.
+One downside of using a traditional service is that getting quotes can be very time-consuming.
+Typically, you’ll need to call them or fill out an online form, and then you’ll receive quotes anywhere between a few hours and a few days.
+Then, if you want to get multiple quotes to compare, you must lather, rinse, and repeat.
 If you’re in a hurry, this isn’t a great option.

 CitizenShipper is a dependable platform for connecting with a Pet Transporter who can safely and securely transport your adorable German shepherd puppy in a cage within the comfort of your car.